 Carrer de la Bòria 17 (Metro Jaume 1)

-As soon as you step in, you will see creative cat-themed decorations, old pianos and a fridge full of bottled beers.
-The menu is 100% vegan, and the main focus is on burgers and beers.
+As soon as you walk in, you’re greeted by quirky cat-themed décor, vintage pianos, and a fridge stocked with bottled beers.
+The menu is 100% vegan and focuses primarily on burgers and beer.

 Bar Celoneta Sangria Bar